Images of point charges in conducting ellipses and prolate spheroids: Point charge on axis of conducting prolate spheroid

 If the point source is further than a critical distance, $d>d_c$ where

 then the series \eqref{Vr} converges in all space except the focal segment.
-The corresponding image line charge distribution $\lambda$ can be found by applying the Havelock formula \cite{havelock1952moment}, which essentially expresses each spheroidal harmonic in terms of a distribution of line charge on the focal segment:
+The corresponding image line charge distribution $\lambda$ can be found by applying the Havelock formula \cite{havelock1952moment}(p.
+130) which expresses each spheroidal harmonic in terms of a charge distribution of a Legendre polynomial on the focal segment: